-Although Burkina Faso has made progress in the last 20 years – in primary school education and drinking water supply, for example – almost half of its 17 million inhabitants live below the poverty line, which is why Austria actively supports the government in its efforts to reduce poverty and to combat the effects of various distresses – such as with the supply of food or in dealing with the immense challenge of internally displaced persons.
+Although Burkina Faso has made progress in the last 20 years – in primary school education and drinking water supply, for example – almost half of its more than 20 million inhabitants live below the poverty line.
+This is why Austria actively supports the government of Burkina Faso in its efforts to reduce poverty and to combat the effects of various distresses – such as with the supply of food or in dealing with the immense challenge of internally displaced persons.
 Improving training and raising productivity are among the foremost challenges that the country has been facing over the past years.
-The Austrian Development Agency therefore promotes practical and needs-based vocational training and the professionalisation of skilled crafts and agriculture.
+The Austrian Development Agency therefore promotes practical and needs-based vocational training and the professionalization of skilled crafts and agriculture.
 Two third-party funded projects – one with the EU and one with the state of Vorarlberg – are also being implemented.

 Burkina Faso has been a priority country of Austrian Development Cooperation since 1992.
 A field office was established in the capital, Ouagadougou, in 1996.